beego/beedoc/en-US/mvc/controller/config.md

 * SessionCookieLifeTime

-  The valid time of cookie in browser for seesion, 3600s by default.
+  The valid time of cookie in browser for session, 3600s by default.

 * UseFcgi